 Distributed Decision-Making Authority Over Immediate Reduction in Direct Costs

 The issue here turns around the question of how an organization makes decisions and where the information needed to make good decisions is available.
-Distributed decision-making authority requires an investment in employee development and in information systems that do not usually have quick and demonstrable paybacks.
+Kanban board authority requires an investment in employee development and in information systems that do not usually have quick and demonstrable paybacks.
 Consequently, these sorts of investments risk being among the first costs cuts

 That being said, investing in distributed decision-making is likely to have a far greater effect on reducing costs than quick and dirty budget cuts.
 It also contributes directly to agility by reducing the amount of time required to make decisions, to improve the quality of those decisions, to get approvals, and resolve customers needs.